junwatu/speech-dubbing-griddb/blog/README.md

 ```

-The code above will prompts the user for permission to access the microphone.
+The code above will prompt the user for permission to access the microphone.

 ### Recording Audio